National TPS Alliance v. Noem: First Trump administration (Jan 2021)

-The administration further directed that the latter agency open up pathways to employment for any individual that met these requirements.
-The following day, Joe Biden was inaugurated the 46th President of the United States.
+The administration further directed that the latter agency open up pathways to employment for any individual who met these requirements.
+The following day, Joe Biden was inaugurated as the 46th President of the United States.

 Biden administration (Jan 2021 – Jan 2025)

 On March 9, 2021, the Biden administration directed DHS and Immigration and Customs Enforcement (ICE) to grant temporary protected status for 18 months to registrants from the Republic of Venezuela, deferring to the earlier judgement made by Trump's office on the country's political situation.
 It maintained the DED policy enacted by the previous administration, but offered a broader means of access to Venezuelan nationals by means of TPS.
 On April 22, the administration further extended employment authorization to F-1 student visa recipients "experiencing severe economic hardship as a direct result of the...humanitarian crisis in Venezuela."

 In July 2022, the administration announced its plans to extend the TPS designation, leaving the DED order to lapse, effectively replacing it with the new policy.
-In August 2021, the administration extended the deadline for registration by new applicants from Venezuela, Syria, and Myanmar from September of that year to November of 2022.
-On September 8, the administration issued a continuation for the TPS designation for another 18-month period, ending March 10, 2024.
+In August 2021, the administration extended the deadline for registration by new applicants from Venezuela, Syria, and Myanmar from September of that year to November 2022.
+On September 8, the administration issued a continuation of the TPS designation for another 18-month period, ending March 10, 2024.

 In September 2023, then-DHS Secretary Alejandro Mayorkas announced the extension of TPS and work authorization to an additional 472,000 Venezuelans, as well as additional work authorizations, citing "increased instability and lack of safety due to the enduring humanitarian, security, political, and environmental conditions."
-It additionally expanded the designation to encompass any Venezuelan that arrived before July 31 of that year, lasting until September 2025.
+It additionally expanded the designation to encompass any Venezuelan who arrived before July 31 of that year, lasting until September 2025.
 ICE continued, though, to carry out deportations of new arrivals from the country at the southern border during the same period.

 On January 10, 2025, DHS announced the final continuation of TPS under the Biden administration.
-It would have maintained the order from April 2 on to October 2026 for roughly 600,000 Venezuelans, as well as 100,000 designates from Ukraine, more than 200,000 designates from El Salvador, and nearly 2,000 designates from Sudan.
+It would have maintained the order from April 2 on to October 2026 for roughly 600,000 Venezuelans, as well as 100,000 designees from Ukraine, more than 200,000 designees from El Salvador, and nearly 2,000 designees from Sudan.
 This order was rescinded almost immediately upon the beginning of the second Trump administration, with designation set to expire in April.